omarjammal2001/task/frontend/README.md

 The app consists of a frontend and a backend.
 The frontend provides the user interface, and the backend handles API requests and communicates with a MongoDB database for data storage.

-Frontend Code:
+-Frontend Code:
 The frontend code is responsible for the app's appearance and user interaction.
 It uses HTML, CSS, and JavaScript.

-To run the frontend code:
+-To run the frontend code:

 Open the index.html file in a web browser.
 Backend Code
 The backend code handles API requests and communicates with the database.
 It uses Node.js, Express, MongoDB, and the Vonage API for phone number validation.

-To run the backend code:
+-To run the backend code:

 Install Node.js on your system.
 Install dependencies by running npm install in the backend directory.